 The File Detection Test we performed in previous years was a detection-only test.
 That is to say, it only tested the ability of security programs to detect a malicious program file before execution.
 This ability remains an important feature of an antivirus product, and is essential for anyone who e.g. wants to check that a file is harmless before forwarding it to friends, family or colleagues.

-This Malware Protection Test checks not only the detection rates, but also the protection capabilities, i.e. the ability to prevent a malicious program from actually making changes to the system.
+This Malware Protection Test checks not only the detection rates, but also the protection capabilities, i.e. the ability to prevent a malicious program from actually making any changes to the system.
 In some cases, an antivirus program may not recognise a malware sample when it is inactive, but will recognise it when it is running.
 Additionally, a number of AV products use behavioural detection to look for, and block, attempts by a program to carry out system changes typical of malware.
 Our Malware Protection Test measures the overall ability of security products to protect the system against malicious programs, whether before, during or after execution.
 It complements our Real-World Protection Test, which sources its malware samples from live URLs, allowing features such as URL blockers to come into play.
-The Malware Protection Test effectively replicates a scenario in which malware is introduced to a system via local area network or removeable media such as USB flash drives (as opposed to via the Internet).
 Both tests include execution of any malware not detected by other features, thus allowing “last line of defence” features to come into play.

 One of the significances of cloud detection mechanisms is this: Malware authors are constantly searching for new methods to bypass detection and security mechanisms.
 Using cloud detection enables vendors to detect and classify suspicious files in real-time to protect the user against currently unknown malware.
 Keeping some parts of the protection technology in the cloud prevents malware authors from adapting quickly to new detection rules.